vmware-archive/clarity/_documentation/iconography.md

     </div>
 </div>

+{: .spacious}
-#### To modify the color of your icon, choose one of these color classes:
+To modify the color of your icon, choose one of these color classes:

 <div class="row">
     <div class="col-xs-12">